Stanisław Sosabowski: France

 Following the Polish surrender, Sosabowski was made a prisoner of war and interned at a camp near Żyrardów.
 However, he escaped and remained in Warsaw under a false name, where he joined the Polish resistance.
 He was ordered to leave Poland and reached France to report on the situation in occupied Poland.
 After a long trip through Hungary and Romania, he arrived in Paris, where the Polish government in exile assigned him to the Polish 4th Infantry Division as the commanding officer of infantry.

 Initially, the French authorities were very reluctant to hand over the badly needed equipment and armament for the Polish unit.
 Sosabowski's soldiers had to train with pre-World War I weapons.
-In April 1940, the division was moved to a training camp in Parthenay and was finally handed the weapons awaited since January, but it was already too late to organise the division.
+In April 1940, the division was moved to a training camp in Parthenay for an advanced artillery training course under French auspices, and the soldiers was finally handed the weapons awaited since January, but it was already too late to organise the division.
 Out of more than 11,000 soldiers, only 3,150 were given arms.
 Knowing this, the commander of the division General Rudolf Dreszer ordered his unit to withdraw towards the Atlantic coast.
 On 19 June 1940, Sosabowski with approximately 6,000 Polish soldiers arrived at La Pallice, whence they were evacuated to Great Britain.